Aleksandra Wozniak: Fed Cup

 Wozniak won her first Fed Cup match in 2004, defeating Swiss Timea Bacsinszky, and boasts a 40–12 record through April 2016.
 Her 40 total victories are a Canadian Fed Cup record, as are her 32 wins in singles.
 She has appeared in 36 ties in the Fed Cup, also a record.

 Style of play

-Wozniak had an all court game that was anchored by an effective first serve and a strong backhand.
-She also possessed a good overhead.
+Wozniak had an all court game that was anchored by her first serve and backhand.
 Her favourite surface is clay.